Slingshot (band)

 Slingshot is a disco/dance music band from Detroit, Michigan.
 Its members include Jack Tann, Greg Sawton, David Van DePitte and John Lewis.

 Their one and only chart entry was a 1983 cover version of a medley of Steely Dan's song "Do It Again" and Michael Jackson's No. 1 hit single "Billie Jean", originally done in the same year by Italo disco studio project Clubhouse.
-This track (which is listed on the Rhino Records album Billboard Top Dance Hits 1983 as "Do It Again Medley with Billie Jean") hit No. 1 on the Billboard Hot Dance Club Play chart in August 20, 1983.
+This track (which is listed on the Rhino Records album Billboard Top Dance Hits 1983 as "Do It Again Medley with Billie Jean") hit No. 1 on the Billboard Hot Dance Club Play chart on August 20, 1983.
 They also recorded a unique version of AC/DC's 1980 hit "You Shook Me All Night Long" with singer Kathy Kosins vocalizing the lyrics over Kraftwerk's "Tour de France", as performed by the group.